 STELLA(R) PERFORMANCE(S) AT NEW YORK MARATHON

-Stablemate, Stella Inserra, delivered the stellar performance at the New York City marathon last weekend with a 1-hr 19-minute PB.
+Stablemate, Stella Inserra, delivered the stellar performance at the New York City marathon last weekend with a one-hr 19-minute PB.

 Super nova, Stella dropped her marathon PB from 7:48:44 down to 6:29:26.